Integrating Flutter into a Native iOS Application

 Setting Up the Project

 To get started, we'll first create a new native iOS project using Xcode and Swift.
-I named my project "AddToAppDemo
+I named my project "AddToAppDemo".

 Next, we'll create a new Flutter module.
 I used Visual Studio Code for this and selected the "module" project type when creating the new Flutter project.
-I named the Flutter module "add_to_app_demo
+I named the Flutter module "add_to_app_demo" and placed it within the same parent folder as the iOS project.

 Now we have a native iOS project and a Flutter module within the same folder structure.